-- There is no additional charge for personalized or vanity plates in a military plate series, or for Gold Star recipient plates. - † A person who qualifies for the Benefit Access Program (which replaced the Circuit Breaker) gets a \$75 discount from the fee to register one passenger vehicle weighing up to 8,000 pounds. - Δ For vehicles up to 8,000 pounds, the fee includes a \$1 surcharge that goes to the State Police Vehicle Fund.
-The fee is \$49.50 for anyone who was on active military duty outside the U.S. for at least 90 days of the preceding registration year.
+- \ There is no additional charge for personalized or vanity plates in a military plate series, or for Gold Star recipient plates. - † A person who qualifies for the Benefit Access Program (which replaced the Circuit Breaker program) pays only \$24 to register one passenger vehicle weighing up to 8,000 pounds. - Δ For vehicles up to 8,000 pounds, the fee includes a \$1 surcharge that goes to the State Police Vehicle Fund.
+The fee is halved for anyone who was on active military duty outside the U.S. for at least 90 days of the preceding registration year.
+It is waived for the year following the return of an active duty or reserve military member who served on a combat mission.
 Owners of vehicles meeting the statutory definition of a "covered farm vehicle" may choose to pay \$10 per year to have that designation on their license plates.